sunnamed434/BitMono/README.md

   All this, right here
 </p>

-# BitMono
-BitMono is a open-source protector for Mono, with many new protections.

 ## Features
 * Breaks decompilers (crash when analyzing types, no code, seems to C++ application)
 * Strings encryption